-The development of our Local Control and Accountability Plan (LCAP) for the 2024-2027 period was significantly shaped by the valuable input and collaboration of various educational partners, ensuring that the plan reflects the needs and priorities of our school community.
-The insights and recommendations provided by each group played a crucial role in informing the goals and strategies outlined in the LCAP, ultimately guiding our efforts to enhance student success and promote equity and excellence in education.
+The development of our Local Control and Accountability Plan (LCAP) for the 2024-2027 period continues to be shaped by the valuable input and collaboration of various educational partners, ensuring that the plan reflects the needs and priorities of our school community.
+The insights and recommendations provided by each group plays a crucial role in informing the goals and strategies outlined in the LCAP, ultimately guiding our efforts to enhance student success and promote equity and excellence in education.